jamesdcheney0/continuing-education/aws/sa-associate/solutions-architect-associate.md

         - EC2
             - pay only for underlying compute instances
             - use cases:
-                - long-running + computationally depanding workloads
+                - long-running + computationally demanding workloads
                 - workloads w predictable utilization
-                - workloads not supported by faregate
+                - workloads not supported by fargate
         - on-prem/hybrid
             - use ECS Anywhere to run container workloads on-prem
             - get same cluster management, workload scheduling & monitoring on-prem as in cloud